* As an Amazon affiliate, this site earns from qualifying purchases.

 Reflection Questions for the 16th Sunday in Ordinary Time Year A

-• How do you respond when you encounter “weeds” or challenges in your life or community?
+• How do you respond when you see both good and bad in the world?

 Quotes and Social Media Graphics for the 16th Sunday in Ordinary Time Year A